Greg-S-12/pneumonia_cnn/README.md

 <br>• VGG16 was used as it has been trained on 15 million images on imagenet.
 <br>• The first few layers are able to identify different 'blob' sizes, colours and edges.

-(In order to perform the above easily, one should convert all images which are in grayscale to RGB.
-Either way, all images need to be of the same colour scale.)
+(In order to perform the above easily, one should convert all images which are in grayscale to RGB such that all images need to be of the same colour scale.)

 ## Different Libraries
 •Python (programming language projected written in)